 In these strategic roles, Marc worked closely with Senior management of both companies to help reduce their long-term capital cost.
 He managed all relationships with debt and equity analysts and with institutional and individual investors and was an authorized spokesperson with the media.
 In the spring of 2008, Marc was nominated for Investor Relations magazine’s “best investor relations officer” award in his category.

 Before he joined Cascades in 2000, Marc held different positions within the securities industry, including those of retail broker and institutional broker.
 In the 1990s he played an investor relations role with two high-tech start-up companies and served concurrently as a financial journalist in a Montreal-area community newspaper.

 Marc holds a Bachelor of Business Administration degree from the HEC Montréal (finance and economics), and has attained the Certified Management Accountant (CMA) professional designation.
 He has also successfully completed several courses related to the securities industry, as well as Level 1 of the Chartered Financial Analyst (CFA) designation.
 Marc has also been a guest speaker on several occasions for the Canadian Venture Exchange (TSXV), where he has given talks on the fundamental principles in investor relations.

 Vice president of investor relations

-Senior vice president, investor access
+Senior vice president, corporate services

 OTC Markets Group